 3. Rancher with Basement

-The least expensive floor plan to give you the 2000 sq. ft. you want would be Split Entry.
+The least expensive 2000 sq. ft.
+Style/Floor Plan to build is the Split Entry.

 But, let's say you don't like the idea of having to go up and down flights of stairs to get into the house or to go between levels.
 Then you would opt to pay a little more for your 2000 sq. ft. by going to the Multi-level with allows you to enter the home without having to use stairs.
 Once you are inside the main-level of the home the flights of stairs to the different levels are shorter flights or ½ flights.

-Now you have decided that even ½ flights of stairs are more than you want to deal with on a daily basis getting to and from the living areas you use on a daily basis.
-That would take you to another price level up to Rancher with a Basement (1000 sq. ft. on the main level and 1000 sq. ft. in the basement).
+Now you have decided that even ½ flights of stairs are more than you want to deal with getting to and from the living areas you use on a daily basis.
+That would take you up another price level to Rancher with a Basement (1000 sq. ft. on the main level and 1000 sq. ft. in the basement).
 Most of your daily living needs would be on the main level.
 Living room, dining room, kitchen, bath, your bedroom.
 The basement would have your Family room, hobby room, guest room, bath room and possibly a laundry room unless you want it upstairs.
 (Add more money for a daylight walk-out basement).